mcvine/mcvine/docs/sphinx/Tutorials-PowderKernel.rst

 .. _tutorials-powder-kernel:

-Tutorials -- Powder Kernel
+Tutorials -- Powder Diffraction Kernel
 ==========================

-Simulation with Powder Kernel
+Simulation with Powder Diffraction Kernel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this tutorial we will do experiment with a simple instrument consisting of three